Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

    from a simple physical simulation containing a few objects to an entire game or ecosystem.
 2. Implement an Academy subclass and add it to a GameObject in the Unity scene containing the environment.
-This GameObject will serve as the parent for any Brain objects in the scene.
 Your Academy class can implement a few optional methods to update the scene independently of any agents.
 For example, you can add, move, or delete agents and other entities in the environment.
-3. Add one or more Brain objects to the scene as children of the Academy.
+3. Create one or more Brain assets by clicking `Assets -> Create -> ML-Agents -> Bain`.
+And name them appropriately.
 4. Implement your Agent subclasses.
 An Agent subclass defines the code an Agent uses to observe its environment, to carry out assigned actions, and to calculate the rewards used for reinforcement training.
 You can also implement